In 2015, trial lawyers spent 128 million dollars to air 365,000 ads hawking lawsuits against drugs and medical devices.

 That’s the topic of a new “Faces of Lawsuit Abuse” video launched this week, which can be viewed here.

-According to a recent report by the Food and Drug Administration, at least 30 people suffered strokes, heart attacks and other serious medical problems because they stopped taking the blood thinning drug Xarelto after seeing a lawsuit commercial.
+According to a recent report submitted to the Food and Drug Administration, at least 30 people suffered strokes, heart attacks and other serious medical problems because they stopped taking the blood thinning drug Xarelto after seeing a lawsuit commercial.

 And two people have died.